novodream/dream-poc-demo-node/README.md

 This will ensure the connection to mongodb before the server starts up.

-Crud endpoints are implemented in `movies.mjs` module.
+CRUD endpoints are implemented in `movies.mjs` module.
 Add the following import in `index.mjs`file:

 ```js
 import {moviesRouter} from "./movies.mjs"